 What is the SGA fee?

 The Student Government Association fee is required for all students.
-These fees make up the total budget of the SGA and are allocated to special monetary funds and approximately 160 student-run organizations that help to provide the campus with its rich and diverse life beyond the classroom.
-In addition, a portion of the activities fee is contributed to the University of Massachusetts Fine Arts Center, enabling Mount Holyoke students to obtain subscription and individual tickets at half cost and helping to bring special events to Mount Holyoke's campus.
-The activity fee also supports the Five College bus system that enables Mount Holyoke students to participate in the Five College academic exchange program and to take advantage of events in the Pioneer Valley.
+These fees make up the total budget of the SGA and are allocated to special monetary funds and distributed via the Ways and Means Committee to the eligible student-run organizations that help to provide the campus with its rich and diverse life beyond the classroom.
+The SGA sometimes helps to fund large campus special events.
+Additionally, a portion of the activities fee is contributed to the University of Massachusetts Fine Arts Center, enabling Mount Holyoke students to obtain discounted tickets, and attend educational programming offered at the FAC.
+The activity fee also supports the PVTA Five College bus system that enables Mount Holyoke students to participate in the Five College academic exchange program and take advantage of events in the Pioneer Valley.
 The amount is determined by students annually.